 - You “had the testimony of the Spirit of the Lord”

-- Still, they fight against the true church knowingly despite the four previous points being true.
+- You continue to fight against the true church knowingly despite the four previous points being true.

 What’s interesting is that there are many former Mormons who still believe “Jesus Christ was the Son of God” and have a “testimony of the Spirit of the Lord.”
 However, their faith no longer is in the Jesus of Mormonism but the Jesus of the Bible.
-Instead, their lives have been turned upside down!
+Their theology was turned upside down!

-- Those spirits who rebelled against God are the true sons of perdition.
+- Those spirits who rebelled against God in the preexistence are the original sons of perdition.
 These spirits never received a mortal body necessary to progress to a kingdom of glory.
-No humans who have ever lived fit into this category.
+(You are not one of those spirits since you have a mortal body.)

-- Those mortals who never joined the LDS Church (through baptism) can become a son of perdition.
-Even the most evil such as Adolph Hitler will have a place reserved for them in the telestial kingdom.
+- Those mortals who never join the LDS Church (through baptism) cannot become sons of perdition.
+Even the most evil of people, including Adolph Hitler and those of his ilk, appear to have a place reserved for them in nothing less than the telestial kingdom.

-- Those mortals who did join the LDS Church must fit the following criteria to be classified as a son of perdition, with a destiny to outer darkness.
+- Those mortals who did join the LDS Church in this lifetime must fit the following criteria to be classified as a son of perdition, with a destiny to outer darkness.